DHTMLX/docs-diagram/docs/guides/ai-integrations/ai-demo.md

 - First, the user enters a text description of the diagram in plain terms, for example: "A diagram with a top manager and five departments each having two employees".
 - Then the prompt is sent to the backend, where the AI service generates a structured JSON configuration based on the request.
 - After that the frontend gets the resulting data and renders an interactive DHTMLX diagram instantly.
-- At the following stage, the corresponding JSON code is displayed in the code editor below the diagram.
+- Next, the corresponding JSON code is displayed in the code editor below the diagram.
 The user can fine-tune the code and edit the resulting diagram in real time.
 - Finally, the user can save the generated data in a JSON file or export the diagram to a PDF or PNG file.